AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/custom-events.md

 ## Handle Event Overrides (custom attributes)

 Attribute overrides for standard events are supported for the Experience Platform only.
-Custom data will not be forwarded to Commerce dashboards and metrics trackers.
+Custom data is not forwarded to Commerce dashboards and metrics trackers.

 For any event with a set `customContext`, the collector overrides `personId` and Adobe Analytics counters, and forwards all other attributes set in `customContext`.